Advertisement

 King Clarence

 This much-loved neon-tinged hotspot wins bonus points for its lunch set menu.
 For under $50, you can get the best of King Clarence’s fare – including the famed fish finger bao on Nigella’s hit list.
+Complete with oysters, Korean fried chicken, rice and miso soup, we think this one is the whole package.

 The wine bar at The International's pizza lunch special